GiuseppeSoriano/WeFood/Documentation/Documentation.md

 Explain how the rollback is implemented and that neo4j is waited to be consistent before sending the response to the user.
 If it is not consistent this is not a problem.

+In the service package we find all the classes which, in some cases, also handle the consistency in the two databases and inside the single database.
+In general four cases of consistency management can be found:
+User creation consistency:
+    If a user is created in MongoDB, we try the creation in Neo4j.
+If it fails in Neo4j, we display server-side that the databases are not synchronized.
+Ingredient creation consistency:
+    The same as described in the case of the user.
+Post consistency:
+    During the creation of a post, first of all we try the creation in MongoDB in the Post collection.
+After this we update the redunducies in the User collection.
+If the latter fails, an inconsistency in MongoDB is displayed server-side (we know the updated version of the database can be found in the Post collection).
+    After all this steps, we have to create nodes and the relations in Neo4j.
+This are the Recipe node, the ingredient-ingredient relations, the user-ingredient relation and the recipe-ingredient relation.
+We try as the first step, to create the node.
+If this fails, we handle the case of the failed operation in Neo4j (described at the end).
+If this goes through, we start the creation of the relations.
+If one of this creations fails, we try to delete the recipe node and we display that Neo4j remains consistent but with a failed operation.
+If the ingredient-ingredient operation fails, the deletion of the recipe-ingredient relation is not handled separately.
+In fact the deletion of the recipe node is done in a way so that also all the relations are delete (DETACH DELETE).
+If the creation of user-ingredient fails, the ingredient-ingredient relations are not deleted, because utilized just for statistical purposes, and the user will never directly see that his informations are not precise.
+But this is not a problem since the most important thing is to show to the user some "good" informations that makes him stay active in the social network.
+If the creation in Neo4j of all the previous described steps fails, we try a rollback in MongoDB.
+We try to remove the post from the User collection.
+If the operation fails, we display that the databases are not consistent.
+Otherwise, we try to delete the Post also in the Post collection.
+If the operation fails, we display that MongoDB is not consistent and that the databases are not synchronized.
+Otherwise we only display that the operations was not completed successfuly (databases in this case are synchronized and consistent).

+    During the deletion of a post, we start from deleting informations from MongoDB, in particular from the User collection.
+If it fails, we display that the operation failed, otherwise we try also the deletion in the Post collection.
+If it fails we display the inconsistency in MongoDB and we display that the operation failed.
+If the operation is completed, we try the deletion in Neo4j, where we try to delete the recipe and all the relations to ingredients.
+If this operation fails, we display that the databases are not synchronized and the operation fails.
+Otherwise we try to delete the relation user-ingredient.
+If it fails, we display an inconsistency in Neo4j and the fact that the databases are not synchronized and the operation fails.
+Otherwise the operation is completed.

+    There are several techniques to handle the inconsistency (eventual consistency) wich can remain from the steps described before while still giving the opportunity to use the social network, such as inserting a trigger at the start of Neo4j which verifies that the graph is consistent with all the informations stored in the MongoDB collections.
+To handle inconsistencies in MongoDB, we could try with a series of actions (routine) to run every x hours/days etc.., that restore the consistency.
+In general, handling the eventual consistency depends on the type of service that you want to provide to the users.
+For instance, we could offer a limited set of functinalities in Neo4j, like how instagram functionalities some time are blocked, or start a maintenance period where all the consistencies are restored.

+aggiungere link githyb e rendere pubblico il repository
++ inserire credenziali utente e admin in manuale utente

 \newpage